mylescarey2019/Word-Guess-Java/UseCases-PseudoCode.md

 The game format is

+0. At start of game user can select how many names to play between 1 and 44
 1. User is presented with a random presidential name to guess showing letters as underscores initially
-2. User guess letter via keyboard - results reveiled
+2. User guess letter via keyboard - results revealed
     1. letter not in name
     2. letter in name - underscores replaced with letter
-    3. letter already used - list of previsouly used letters shown
+    3. letter already used - list of previously used letters shown
     4. letter in name and solved the word - message followed by next word
     5. repeat above until pool of presidential names exhausted.  (if time permits allow replay of the whole set of names)
+3. At game end user is asked if they want to play again
 ## Object Model

 ![object-model](assets/images/object-model.jpg)

 ## User Stories / Use Cases

-1.  user starts bash session
+1.  user starts terminal session

 2.  user begins with java program in terminal
-    1. displays 'Welcome to com.example.wordapi.Word Guess - US Presidential Edition'
+    1. displays 'Welcome to Word Guess - US Presidential Edition'
     2. displays 'Solve each of the 44 president name puzzles, use keyboard A through Z'
-    3. displays 'You lose the puzzle if you accumlate 6 miss quesses, lets begin'
+    3. displays 'You lose the puzzle if you accumulate 6 miss guesses, lets begin'
     4. displays the 'word is:   - - - - -    -    - - - -'  (for GEORGE W BUSH)
     5. displays the word in format of with underscores
         1. for readability:  2 spaces between each letter and 4 spaces between each name or initial